bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 - First plugin version.

 == Upgrade Notice ==

+= 1.2.0 =

+In this release we've made some code improvements as well as improvements to class names and the JavaScript that powers most of the features.
+You will also have better and more access to filters and actions for customization.

+- Improvement: Better class names for the consent box.
+- Improvement: Switched to setting the policy URL in the customizer instead of under Settings > Reading.
+- Improvement: Re-structured the JavaScript code.
+- Improvement: Ensure we get languages from all possible storage folders in WordPress.
+- Improvement: Added filter to disable stylesheet loading.
+- Improvement: Never process any of the the JS or CSS logic if the user has already consented.
+- Improvement: Added filter when we check if user has consented.
+- Improvement: Added filter for cookie name.
+- Improvement: Added filter for cookie acceptance value.
+- Improvement: Modified consent text filter to include the policy URL as a variable.
+- Improvement: Added filter for when getting the policy URL.
+- Improvement: Switched from an `<a>` tag for the acceptance button, to a more proper `button`.
+- Improvement: Added filter to edit the capbility required for editing the Policy URL in the customizer.
+Defaults to `edit_theme_options`.
+- Bug: Fixed a bug where the consent block could add to the DOM multiple times.

 = 1.1.1 =
 We managed to change a string we shouldn't have changed in Version 1.1.0.
 Sorry about that!